 The realism tests undertaken and subsequent results compared with known responses, indicate that the model produces intuitive responses to changes in travel costs.
-The fuel cost test identifies a low response overall and notably a positive response for EMP which suggests that care should be taken should schemes targeting that subset of demand (road travellers within EMP) and also that overall any changes to fuel cost could be lower than expected for all purposes.
+The fuel cost test identifies a low response overall which suggests that overall, any changes to fuel costs could be lower than expected for all purposes.

-It is noted that the PT response is at the lower end of the scale, and therefore might be considered an optimistic forecast in response to PT fare changes. e.g. less responsive to increases in fare.
+The PT response is lower than expected, and therefore might be considered an optimistic forecast in response to PT fare changes e.g. less responsive to increases in fare, although for the fare-paying user classes is entirely within recommendations.
 It is also highlighted that the comparison data is not local to the region and so should be considered a reasonable response at this time unless further data becomes available.